DANSI/blynk-server-original/README.md

         enable.raw.data.store=true

-+ Administration UI https port

-        administration.https.port=7443

 + Url for opening admin page.
 Must start from "/".
-For "/admin" url path will look like that "https://127.0.0.1:7443/admin".
+For "/admin" url path will look like that "https://127.0.0.1:9443/admin".

         admin.rootPath=/admin